YustusKevyn/rollup-plugin-awesome-typescript/readme.md

 Type: `string` | `boolean`
 Default: TSConfig options

-Overwrites the TSConfig options that determine if and where to store incremental compilation information.
+Overrides the TSConfig options that determine if and where to store incremental compilation information.
 Can be one of the following:

 - A directory name, relative or absolute path to enable the output at the